-Once an industry and/or government agency signs the membership agreement, they automatically become a member of the CHMPR Industry Advisory Board that reviews and approves university proposals with the membership funds.
-Members of CARTA review all proposals and are exposed to all project progress results presented at the semi annual IAB meetings.
+Once an industry and/or government agency signs the membership agreement, they automatically become a CARTA Industry Advisory Board (IAB) member, which reviews and approves university proposals with the membership funds.
+Members of CARTA review all proposals and are exposed to all project progress results presented at the semi-annual IAB meetings.
 The proposed projects conduct research that is of interest and relevance to both the industry members and the center faculty.
 Thus, an I/UCRC contributes to the nation’s research infrastructure base and enhances the intellectual capacity of the engineering and science workforce through the integration of research and education.
 When relevant, CARTA participates in international I/UCRC collaborations with NSF approved funding subject to the same membership agreements to advance research goals within the global context.

 CARTA Funding Structure